 Our students are closely guided and mentored as they assess their own abilities and interests and incorporate them into a program of study.
 With an array of learning options, students confront intellectual challenges and find lifelong passions.
 New students are assigned a pre-major faculty adviser and a student adviser before they arrive on campus and meet with them during Orientation.
 In many cases, the faculty adviser for an incoming freshman will also teach the student’s first-year seminar.
 Once your student has selected a major, he or she is assigned a faculty adviser in that department or program.

 For an overview of advising, see the Academic Advising section and Meet the Deans.
 The Office of the Dean of Studies can answer your questions about academic or social issues, including any aspect of the transition to college.
 The dean of student life and her staff are available for questions on any aspects of the outside-the-classroom experience.
 The LGBTQ Center and Unity House, the College’s multicultural center, offer peer mentoring by students.
 Other important mentors may include staff at the Women’s Center and the international adviser.
-Tutoring is also available and the Roth Writing Center provides one-to-one peer tutoring to help student writers of all abilities during all stages of the writing process, free of charge.

 Centers and Certificates